uthanhercules/lightweight-rpggen.github.io/README.md

-## Character Generator to Tabletop RPGs
+## Utilities to Tabletop RPGs

 Project made for personal use.
-It is a character generator for the tabletop RPG Advanced Dungeons and Dragons 2nd Edition.
+It is a Utilities for tabletop RPG and a character generator for Advanced Dungeons and Dragons 2E.

 ## Technology